About the Harry S. Truman Scholarship

 USC Application Timeline

-November 27, 2017: Applicants from students seeking a University nomination due by 5:00pm PST.
+November 27, 2017: Applications from students seeking a University nomination due by 5:00pm PST.

 Early December 2017: Competitive applicants will be invited to a University Nomination Interview (Skype interviews are available to students living abroad)